alihaahmed/Crowdfunding_ETL/README.md

 The steps taken in this project are divided into the following subsections:

-1. Create the Category and Subcategory DataFrames
+1. Create Category and Subcategory DataFrames
-2. Create the Campaign DataFrame
+2. Create Campaign DataFrame
-3. Create the Contacts DataFrame
+3. Create Contacts DataFrame
-4. Create the Crowdfunding Database
+4. Create Crowdfunding Database

 ## Create the Category and Subcategory DataFrames